 “These recommendations are good, but knowing what constitutes ‘moderate’ or ‘high’ exercise intensity isn’t necessarily easy,” says Wisløff.

 “The heart rate monitor and the PAI app record the intensity for you, and will always tell you if you’ve done enough.
-That way you won’t have to worry about whether you need an extra workout to meet the week’s training recommendations.
+That way you won’t have to worry about whether you need an extra workout to meet the week’s training recommendations,” he said.

 Wisløff believes that 100 PAI is an even safer choice for maintaining good health than complying with the activity recommendations from the health authorities.